brettchalupa/brettchalupa.github.io/about.md

 simple life and pursue my passions.
 I recently moved to Portland after growing up and living in the Northeast.

-I [build software](/hire/), with a focus on simple solutions and sustainable code.

 I enjoy cooking, walking, and reading.

 ## Online